RaviTejaVattem/vscode-testing-extension/blog.md

 ![visualization](./BlogImages/test-api-representation.png)

-- TestController: It is the main entry point for the testing API.
+- **TestController**: It is the main entry point for the testing API.
 It is responsible for creating test items and updating the test tree.

 ```typescript
 const controller = tests.createTestController(